KEACS/DAT14V1/2nd_semester/09_sql_queries_dml/readme.md

 ## Objectives ##
 When we have finished today lesson you will know:
 * How to write an SQL command.* How to retrieve data from the database using the SELECT statement.* How to build SQL statements that:  * use the WHERE clause to retrieve rows that satisfy various conditions.  * sort query results using ORDER BY.  * use the aggregate functions of SQL.  * group data using GROUP BY.
-  * use subqueries;  * perform set operations (UNION, INTERSECT, EXCEPT).* How to perform database updates using INSERT, UPDATE, and DELETE.
+  * use subqueries;* How to perform database updates using INSERT, UPDATE, and DELETE.

 ## Materials ##